rgpihlstrom/NLP-Sentiment-Analysis/README.md

 ## Summary

 - <b><ins>Brand In Good Health! </ins></b>
-** - Given the above scores the brand health seems to be good with SXSW attendees that use twitter.
+- Given the above scores the brand health seems to be good with SXSW attendees that use twitter.

 - <b><ins>iPad2 Launch @ SXSW and selling at Conference is a SUCCESS! </ins></b>
-** - Consumers received the launching of the Ipad2 with open arms and excitement
+- Consumers received the launching of the Ipad2 with open arms and excitement

-- <b><ins>Product Reviews Mostly Good! </ins></b>
+Product Reviews Mostly Good! </ins></b>
-** - Product reviews mostly good with a few areas we can take back to R&D for review, especially in regard to the iPhone battery.
+- Product reviews mostly good with a few areas we can take back to R&D for review, especially in regard to the iPhone battery.

 ## Next Steps

-- **Broaden Dataset**
-** - Broaden our data set, beyond conference goers and twitter users.
+- <b><ins>Broaden our Data Beyond Conference Goers and Twitter Users</ins></b>
   This project was solely focused on the Twitter data captured from SXSW conference attendees.
 There is an opportunity to scape product sites and use that data to drive business value.
-- **Examine Additional Classifiers/ Create Opportunity for Stacking Classifiers** ** - In this project I focused on Naive Bayer classifiers, but there are additional classifiers that work well on text data such as Random Forest.
+- <b><ins>Examine Additional Classifiers/ Create Opportunity for Stacking Classifiers</ins></b>
+** - In this project I focused on Naive Bayer classifiers, but there are additional classifiers that work well on text data such as Random Forest.
 Creating additional models and combining the models to make predictions can improve accuracy.
-- **Finer Classification**
+- <b><ins>Finer Classification Models</ins></b>
 ** - Look to create classifiers that can accurately classify Negative, Neutral, Positive tweets vs just Positive and Negative in this project.
 Potentially perform Topic Modeling.